-Natural spawning takes place mostly in seeps and springs at the head end of the lake and in the lower Baker River, although some sockeye may also enter other tributaries.
+Natural spawning takes place mostly in seeps and springs at the head end of the lake and in the upper Baker River above the lake, although some sockeye may also enter other tributaries.
 Fry from the artificial spawning beaches and from hatchery production are released into Baker Lake and Shannon Lake, where they rear naturally.

 At the smolt stage, sockeye are captured at both the lower and upper dams and released downstream for their seaward journey.